Specialized agent logs

 Completed and failed

-The specialized agent logs display the following information for Completed executions:
+The specialized agent logs display the following information for Completed and Failed executions:

 1. Status – If the agent is Completed or Failed.

-3. Open in Test Run – Click to open the execution as a test run with the same variables from the execution already entered.
+3. Open in Test Run – Click to open the execution as a Test a specialized agent with the same variables from the execution already entered.

 4. Close – Close the execution details.